Perfect your brownie baking with these simple tips for baking brownies from scratch!

 For even cleaner cuts, place the pan in your refrigerator or freezer after they’ve cooled.
 After about 30 minutes in the fridge or 15 minutes in the freezer, they’ll slice like a dream.

+I often use a pizza rocker to cut brownies, as it makes long, clean cuts.
 I’ve also read many times that a plastic knife works well for cutting brownies.
 I don’t usually keep any plasticware, so I can’t attest to this.
 If you have any tricks for getting great brownie slices, please share them in the comments below.